Mecatron-Projetos-e-Consultoria-Jr/Pipefy_API/README.md

 - It basically gets, trough pipefy's GraphQl API, the cards and their data for each project pipe [set as active in the Spreadsheet's Main Page](####-main-page).
 From their, they are able to differentiate rather a card is a deliverable or a sub-deliverable through their tags (deliverables have the `Entregável` label) and save the important information in the corresponding sheet.

+- Although this automation may be really specific to our needs, the code was writtern as modulas as possible, so you can interface with Pipefy's API the way it suits your needs.

 ## Google Sheets
 - Our spreadsheet is divided into 7 different pages, where 4 of them are related to google forms (those of which we are not going to cover here) and 3 that are directly related to the pipefy automation, those being: